Sound technical content, curated with aloha by

 February 21, 2020

 A. Hi Sourabhi.
-We added your question to a thread on chromating of ADC12, which (as you will see) contains some hints about improving the appearance.
+We added your question to a thread about chromating of ADC12, which (as you will see) contains some hints about improving the appearance.
 But I'm a bit confused about why, aside from appearance, the chromating was okay on machined parts but not on castings.
 It certainly would not have had much abrasion resistance even on machined surfaces.

 Another alternative is plating the castings -- see topic 33883, "Problems in Plating on ADC-12".